Unsaturated zone travel time, Central Valley, California

 Here we employ a hybrid approach using both data sources to take advantage of the precision of measured data on one hand, and the continuity of simulated data on the other hand.
 The approach preserves the undulating nature of the water table surface, estimated from the simulation model, as much as possible, while forcing the water table surface to coincide with the measured depth to the water table at the exact locations of the measured wells.

-The measured data were obtained from the Department of Water Resources.
-Simulated water table depth are available from the C2VSim and CVHM models for the Central Valley.
-Here, we again use C2VSim results.
-These data yield the following information, for spring 2000 and for spring 2015:
+Measured groundwater depth data were obtained from the Department of Water Resources, while simulated water table depths are available from the C2VSim and CVHM models for the Central Valley.
+For consistency, the simulated depth estimates use the same time periods as those adopted for groundwater recharge.

-In the following we denote as F(x, y, X, Y, D) an interpolation that uses the data at X,Y locations to interpolate D at the x,y locations.
+In the following we denote as F(x, y, X, Y, D) ageneral interpolation operator (e.g., kriging) that uses the data at X,Y locations to interpolate D at the x,y locations.

 The steps to condition the simulated data with the measured data are as follows: